 Vehicle Regulations – overview for class B

 The Vehicle Regulations set technical and use-related requirements for vehicles.
-For class B the key topics are roadworthy condition, lights and signals, tires and chains, brakes, and equipment.
+For class B the key topics are roadworthy condition, lights and signals, tires and chains, brakes, and mandatory equipment.
+The rules are organised in chapters that describe everything from definitions to approvals of vehicle modifications.

 Vehicle Regulations overview